Faculty Resources for International Support

 External Funding Support for Faculty Activities:

 - 2015 AsiaNetwork Faculty Enhancement Program -Thailand Seminar .
 This program offers funding and seminar support for a faculty member from any field who is interested in strengthening the institution's Asian Studies program.
 Assistant professors and junior faculty are encouraged to apply.
 Deadlines vary.

 - 2015 AsiaNetwork Student-Faculty Fellows Information.
 This program offers $5000 to faculty and $5000 to students to conduct student-driven research in Asia.
 Faculty can come from any field, but faculty teams with one an expert on Asia and another an expert from a different academic field are encouraged to apply to co-mentor students in their research.
-Details for the 2015 competition are available.
+Deadlines vary.